michaelkirk/georust_book/src/join-the-party.md

 ## Drink from the Firehose

 That cafe looks a bit stuffy and a bit dated.
-Instead, let's embrace the timeless joy of the great outdoors by putting together a list of parks in the city.
+Let's embrace the timeless joy of the great outdoors and look at a list of parks in the city — because even if the weather is bad, your friends will still be there for you (when the rain starts to pour).
 Somewhere in these shaded shapes, we can see the faint outline of a party beginning to form:

 ![The 2029 parks of New York City](images/nyc-parks.png)